 As this CCC-meeting also generated my desire for higher connectivity-speed, I was looking for a way to also get an ISDN-plugin-board for my PC.
 Unfortunately such boards were horribly expensive and therefore not affordable for a student.

 Luckily shortly later, a company in Berlin, TELES introduced a passive ISDN-board.
-And even if this board together with its software still cost around 1000 DM, I could scratch together enough funds to get such a card, an ISDN basic-rate access from my provider and an ISDN-telephone.
+And even though this board together with its software still cost around 1000 DM, I could scratch together enough funds to get such this card, an ISDN basic-rate access from my provider and an ISDN-telephone.

 As all my money-reserves were depleted, I could not buy another piece of gear necessary to adapt my old analog answering machine to the new digital network I had at my student-room.